just-ai/aimybox-ios-sdk/README.md

 List of available components listed below.

-Then you need add following in your `Info.plist` file to describe why your app need mircophone and speech recognition permissions.
+Then you need add following in your `Info.plist` file to describe why your app need microphone and speech recognition permissions.

 ```
 	<key>NSMicrophoneUsageDescription</key>